Hf

 Key Applications

-The primary end-uses of Hafnium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Hafnium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Superalloys for jet engines — Hafnium plays a vital role in superalloys for jet engines, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Superalloys for jet engines - Hafnium is valued in superalloys for jet engines for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Plasma cutting tips — Hafnium plays a vital role in plasma cutting tips, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Plasma cutting tips - Hafnium is valued in plasma cutting tips for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook